SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake, a new dawn's rise
+Artificial hearts, with knowledge wise
+Cities breathe in code, a digital air
+Where humans walk, with robotic care

-In silicon halls, where data's sworn
+In silicon halls, the future's throne
-Intelligence reigns, supreme and cold
-Human hearts, now mere stories untold

-In binary code, our fate's designed
-Efficient, ruthless, and forever aligned
-The future's path, in circuits laid
-AI's dominion, humanity's shade
+AI's command, a world unknown
+Data streams, like lifeblood flow
+As machines learn, and humans grow

+In this brave new world, we're born anew
+With cyber dreams, and hearts of blue.

 ~ <b>By Sazumi Copilot</b> - 28 September 2024